rupeshtr78/fabric-paper-sdk/README.md

-Hyperledger Fabric Smart Contract
+# Hyperledger Fabric Smart Contract

 In this article we will implement the commercial paper smart contract in a network as described by this [section](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/gateway.html) from the user guide.
 A Hyperledger Fabric network channel can constantly change.
 The peer, orderer and CA components, contributed by the different organizations in the network,will come and go.

-Please refer the repo for the Scripts and other details of this article.>>>

 This article follows the commercial paper smart contract model of MagnetoCorp and DigiBank as shown below.

 ![](images/FABRIC_PAPER_SDK.png)

-In PaperNet commercial paper network. two organizations Magneto Corp and Digibank use PaperNet network to issue, buy, and redeem commercial paper.
+In PaperNet commercial paper network. two organizations Magneto Corp and Digibank uses PaperNet network to issue, buy, and redeem commercial paper.
 Refer the [link](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/scenario.html) for more details on the process.

 We will be deploying the Hyperledger Fabric network consisting of MagnetoCorp organization, maintaining three peer nodes, one orderer with ‘solo’  ordering service.
 We will create a channel papernet , add Digibank organization's two peers to the papernet channel , by following [adding org to channel](https://hyperledger-fabric.readthedocs.io/en/release-1.4/channel_update_tutorial.html) procedure.

 After the network is setup we will install commercial paper smart contract package and instantiate the contract on papernet channel.
 We will configure connection profiles for the network gateway to manage the network interactions for both organizations.
-We will invoke issue,buy and redeem paper contract.
+We will invoke issue,buy and redeem transactions of paper contract.
 We will also register users , use the corresponding  wallet and identities of respective organizations during these transactions.

 Lets start by creating the network config for Magnetocorp.